 Originally housed in one of the rooms of the Schenectady History Museum, The Grems-Doolittle Library was expanded through a 3,000-square-foot addition in 1991.
 The library collects, preserves, and makes available materials that document the people, places, and history of Schenectady County and its environs.

 Library holdings include books pertaining to local history, genealogies and family histories, periodicals, oral histories, diaries, newspapers, yearbooks, wills, naturalization records, maps, photographs, personal and family papers, and records of Schenectady County schools, businesses, churches, and other organizations.
-Guides to a number of our collections are available on our website.
+Guides to a number of our collections are available on our Collections & Catalog page.
 Our Grems-Doolittle Library Collections Blog also features highlights from some of our collections.